ITISWHUTITIS/cautious-octo-garbanzo/README.md

-# Simple web scraping using python with scheduling timeframes.
+# Simple web scraping using scrapy with scheduling timeframes.
 Side project for DE